-Katherine de Vos Devine is a lawyer, writer, and teacher.
+Katherine de Vos Devine is a lawyer, writer, and teacher who approaches legal challenges the way an art historian approaches a painting—looking for what others miss.

-I’m an art lawyer for visual artists, writers, filmmakers, and creators.
-I’m also an entrepreneur who has founded several businesses, and I teach art law and art history at the university level.
+I'm a lawyer for visual artists, writers, filmmakers, and creators.
+I'm also an entrepreneur who has founded several businesses, and I teach art law and art history at the university level.

 Lawyer